IvanMurzak/Unity-IAP-Store/README.md

 - ✔️ add custom currencies
 - ✔️ item price in multiple currencies
+- ✔️ item categorization
 - ✔️ in-app purchases supported for iOS and Android
 - ✔️ currencies management
 - ✔️ pack of multiple products by single purchase
 - ✔️ pack of multiple currencies by single purchase
+- ✔️ drawer for showing items in Unity UI with ability to override for any other UI system
-- ✔️ sellable drawers for drawing items in Unity UI with ability to override for any other UI system
+- ✔️ drawer adapter for showing all items from specific category in Unity UI with ability to override for any other UI system
-- ✔️ sellable category drawers for drawing all items from specific category in Unity UI with ability to override for any other UI system
+- ✔️ drawer adapter for showing all items from specific category in Unity UI with ability to override for any other UI system

 # How to install